sunjay/sunjay.github.io/_drafts/maze-generator.md

 instance this ends up being a fairly short and unsatisfying path.
 The algorithm spends most of its remaining time filling in the rest of the maze.

-In practice, there are a whole host of issues with an approach like this.
+In practice, there are many issues with an approach like this.

-For the maze to be difficult, there must be a strong solution.
+For the maze to be difficult, there must be a strong (fairly complicated) solution.
 By trying to go after the solution first, most of the algorithm's time is spent doing expensive calculations to avoid accidentally creating something that is not satisfying to solve.
 This is very error prone.